cpsc351/project/README.md

 'make run_test' to run with test values

+with scripts:

-Run 'sh build.sh Zoomreport.txt email 6' to build and execute with 6 threads
+'sh build.sh Zoomreport.txt email 6' to build and execute with 6 threads

-'sh deleteOldObjects.sh' to remove old executables
+'sh removeOldObj.sh' to remove old executables

 'sh debug.sh' to compile with debug flags and run gdb on the program